BrandonAmyot/ProjectManagementSystem/php_readme.txt

 									select name from student where name=\'john\'

-				4. next part is jut a few loops where
+				4. next part is just a few loops where

 						i first print the columns

-						then print the filed values in each tupple/row
+						then print the filled values in each tuple/row